Across the Bridge to enjoy the Ottawa Gatineau region's only Cigar Lounge

 The space

-The Bacchus is divided into two areas: the Sofa lounge and the Cigar lounge
+The bar is divided into two distinct areas: the expansive Sofa Lounge, and the more intimate Cigar Lounge.
+Each is designed to suit a different rhythm of evening.

 The service